pjebs/Obfuscator-iOS/README.md

 It adds an extra layer of security against prying eyes.

-This makes it harder for people with jail-broken iPhones from opening up your app's executable file and looking for strings embedded in the binary that may appear 'interesting.'
+This makes it harder for people with jail-broken iPhones from opening up your app's executable file and looking for strings embedded in the binary that may appear 'interesting'.

 See generally:
 * [iOS App Security and Analysis](http://www.raywenderlich.com/46223/ios-app-security-analysis-part-2)